|Platform||Instagram, Email, WhatsApp|

-In nearly every occurrence, the scammer accounts have a profile picture of a woman and include “Blockstream.com” in their profile.
+In most occurrence, the scammer accounts have a profile picture of a woman and include “Blockstream.com” in their profile, though not always.

 They offer an opportunity to invest in a Bitcoin mining operation with a BTC “deposit” with BTC “profits” delivered after 24 hours.
 For that purpose, the scammers often ask their potential victim to open a wallet and share the private key to allow the scammers to “connect” said wallet to their mining hardware.
 Commonly, they will use fake ID cards as a confidence trick.
 However, the ID cards are complete fakes.

 The scammers may also share a phone number to provide their potential victim a false sense of security.
 However, the phone numbers do not belong to Blockstream, and the scammers will not be reachable via phone call.

 If a user does send funds to the scammers, they often ask for a second (higher) payment guaranteeing higher “profits” that will be paid out together with the “profits” from the user’s first “deposit”.

 The scheme sounds enticing, but, of course, the “deposits” are never returned.